-No trip to Tuscany is complete without a visit to its capital: Florence.
-From the Renaissance art of the Accademia to the lofty Gothic dome of Brunelleschi’s cathedral, this is a city that packs a cultural punch.
-But even within its urban confines, there are opportunities to explore the hidden side of Tuscany, too – by rafting along the River Arno, for example, which paddles you past the mediaeval district of San Niccolò for off-the-beaten-track views of the Ponte Vecchio – best seen at sunset.
+No trip to Tuscany would be complete without a visit to its capital.
+But even within Florence’s city confines, there are opportunities to get active, too – by rafting along the River Arno, for example.
 Your appetite for adventure doesn’t have to stop there, though.
-Tuscans are devoted to experiencing their land via outdoor activities such as hiking, biking and canyoning.
+Tuscans are devoted to experiencing their land via outdoor activities, so we’ve followed their lead and mapped out the best ways to combine city with countryside in one easy day trip.
 After all, with a terra this beautiful, why wouldn’t you?
-So here’s our guide to three easy day trips from Florence, for the best of city with countryside combined…